 Alongside Twila Farrar, Dr. Balch led the development of counseling services within the UNT Kristin Farmer Autism Center and previously served as Counseling Services Coordinator.
 She supervised all counseling services, consulted with other treatment providers, and provided a variety of counseling services to individuals across the lifespan, including individual counseling, play therapy, family counseling, social skills groups, and child-parent relationship therapy.

 In addition to direct counseling services, Dr. Balch enjoys staying actively involved in training future counselors.
-She works as a Senior Lecturer in the counseling program at the University of North Texas (UNT) and is an Adjunct Professor for the counseling program at Southern Methodist University.
-Dr. Balch stays active in the counseling field by serving in leadership roles in various organizations and presenting at both state and national conferences.
-Currently, she serves as Past President for the North Texas Chapter of the Texas Association for Play Therapy.
+She works as an Adjunct Professor for the counseling program at Southern Methodist University and previously worked as a Senior Lecturer in the counseling program at the University of North Texas.
+Additionally, Dr. Balch has served in many different leadership roles in various organizations and presents at both state and national conferences.